fnhirwa/fnhirwa/README.md

 Exploring one topic at a time.

 _A Machine Learning Enthusiast with skills ranging from building classical Machine Learning Algorithms to Deep Neural Networks.
 I can program in both Python and C/C++.
-My most interests lie in computer vision and mordern deep learning plus deep understanding about how computer works._
+My most interests lie deep understanding about how computer works._

 💬 Shoot me a message: